These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • They say fortune-tellers are masters of statistics,

-• using the same method as facial recognition, but relying more on intuition.
+• using the same method as facial recognition, but leaning more on intuition.

-• That afternoon when she sat before the monk, south of eastern Mongolian grassland,
+• That afternoon, when she sat before the monk, south of eastern Mongolia's grassland,

 • under the white and vermillion Tibetan-Buddhist monastery,